veilchen-web/veilchen/docs/tutorial_app.rst

         else:
             return {'task': result[0]}

-As you can, that is fairly simple: just return a regular Python dictionary and Bottle will convert it automatically into a JSON object prior to sending.
-So if you e.g. call "http://localhost/json1" Bottle should in this case return the JSON object ``{"task": ["Read A-byte-of-python to get a good introduction into Python"]}``.
+As you can, that is fairly simple: just return a regular Python dictionary and Veilchen will convert it automatically into a JSON object prior to sending.
+So if you e.g. call "http://localhost/json1" Veilchen should in this case return the JSON object ``{"task": ["Read A-byte-of-python to get a good introduction into Python"]}``.

 .. rubric:: Catching Errors

-The next step may is to catch the error with Bottle itself, to keep away any type of error message from the user of your application.
-To do that, Bottle has an "error-route", which can be a assigned to a HTML-error.
+The next step may is to catch the error with Veilchen itself, to keep away any type of error message from the user of your application.
+To do that, Veilchen has an "error-route", which can be a assigned to a HTML-error.

 In our case, we want to catch a 403 error.
 The code is as follows::